-3.7.1.
+- 3.7.1.
 Safety Rating is a value assigned to all racers as a measure of the driver's overall safety record.
 It is calculated using a formula that takes into account the number of corners a driver completes and the number and severity of incidents that driver accumulated in the process.
-These factors are averaged over a set number of laps and updated as each new Official Ranked session is finished.
+These factors are averaged over a set number of laps and updated as each new Ranked session is finished. - 3.7.1.1 Only Ranked Qualifying, Ranked Time Trial, Ranked Warm Up and Ranked Race events adjust competitors' Safety Rating.
+All events not in this list do not adjust competitors' Safety Rating.
+For more details on which events affect Safety Rating, check out Section 4.3.1.1. - 3.7.2.
+Each driver has their own Safety Rating for each License Class (ie: Rookie, D, C, etc.) and in each racing category (ie: Oval, Road, etc.) ranging from 0.00 4.99.
+Generally speaking, the higher the value, the safer the driver for that class and racing category combination.